ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

 This property sets the default column size, in bytes, when the variable type data are stored directly in memory tables.
-When data are entered into the variable type column, if the data length is smaller or the same as the value specified here, they are saved in a fixed amount of area, whereas if the data are arger than this value, they are saved in a variable area.
+When data are entered into the variable type column, if the data length is smaller or the same as the value specified here, they are saved in a fixed amount of area, whereas if the data are larger than this value, they are saved in a variable area.
 This property pertains only to memory tables, and has no effect on how disk tables are managed.

 For more detailed information about the IN ROW clause, please refer to Chapter1: Data Types